UK PM Johnson loses London strongholds as scandals bite in local elections | Politics

 Outside the capital, the Conservatives lost overall control of councils in Southampton, Worcester, and West Oxfordshire.
 But the party has not done as badly as some polls had predicted.
 One poll in the run-up to the elections said the Conservatives could lose about 800 council seats.

 John Curtice, a professor of politics at the University of Strathclyde, said early trends suggested the Conservatives were on course to lose about 250 seats.
 He said the results suggested Labour may not emerge as the largest party at the next election.
-Oliver Dowden, the chairman of the Conservatives, said the party "had some difficult results", but that Labour was not on course to win the next general election.
+Oliver Dowden, the chairman of the Conservatives, said the party "had some difficult results" after weeks of what he described as "challenging headlines", but that Labour was not on course to win the next general election.

+"What you see in the Prime Minister is somebody who gets things done, a change maker," Dowden said.
+"We need that kind of bold leadership precisely at a time when we're facing these big challenges, whether it's the cost of living, whether it's Ukraine, whether it's the economic situation around the world."
+Some local Conservative council leaders called for Johnson to resign.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)